tatellog/shoppingCar/libs/bower_components/materialize/CONTRIBUTING.md

     This would only run specs with tabs in its name.

-2. If you need a timeout in your test (waiting for some animation or action to be executed) you need to use the done callback.
+2. If you need a timeout in your test.js (waiting for some animation or action to be executed) you need to use the done callback.
 In your `it()` behavior function set done as an argument to your anonymous function.
 Then you can use javascript’s window `setTimeout`s normally.
-And when you want the test to finish just call the `done()` function.
+And when you want the test.js to finish just call the `done()` function.
 For example:

     ```javascript
     it ('should wait for a timeout', function(done) {